alexbasson/dip-react/README.md

 ### Try refactoring it

 There's a lot going on here, and it's ripe for refactoring.
-As a challenge, see if you can refactor it in stages, ending up by using the Dependency Inversion Principle to remove all (that's right, *all*) of the conditional code.
+As a challenge, see if you can refactor it in stages, ending up by using the Dependency Inversion Principle to remove all (that's right, *all*) of the conditional code from the component.
 Make sure that *before* you start refactoring, you begin by writing some good tests for the component, and that as you refactor, you run the tests to make sure they're green!

 ### View an example refactoring